rhenning/resume/README.md

 ### What's all this "Releases and Assets" jargon?

-My résumé is stored and maintained _as code_ in this GitHub repository, leveraging development, test, build, and delivery practices that are common to many modern software engineering projects.
+My résumé is stored and maintained _as code_ in this GitHub repository, leveraging development, test, build, and delivery practices common to many modern software engineering projects.

 The document's text and layout instructions for the various output formats are maintained as source code, subject to revision control.
 Modifications are made